survivalizeed/Compound-V/README.md

 #### It contains the following adjustments:
  - ##### Auto-Shoot option
  - ##### Auto-Scope option
+ - ##### Hunt-Mode: Allows you to only aimbot one person.
+Distance limit will be set to None and you don't have to press the Trigger-Button
  - ##### More keycodes (Mouse Extra Keys)
  - ##### Faster more snappy aiming
  - ##### Batch included for easy usage